-Before entering your meditation area, you should make a bow towards the altar or shrine to show respect for the space.
+Before entering your meditation area, bow towards the altar or shrine to show respect for the space.
 Perform this by standing up straight with the feet together.
 Grasp the left thumb with the right-hand fingers (making a fist of the right hand as it is grasping the left-hand thumb [photo 1]).
 The left-hand fingers then lie across the right hand .
 This hand positioning is called the “Taiji Knot.”

-To make the bow, bring the hands together in the Taiji Knot so they rest upon the solar plexus and then raise them up to the level of the forehead (Third-Eye area) .
+To bow, bring the hands together in the Taiji Knot so they rest upon the solar plexus and then raise them up to the level of the forehead (Third-Eye area) .
 When bringing the hands up, turn the wrists so that the fingers are on top and the palms face downward, but keep the hands together in the Taiji Knot.
 Return the hands to the solar plexus and then bow the head toward the front of the space .
 Return to an upright position, then enter the meditation area and position your sitting mat and cushion for ceremony and meditation.
 Make the same bow when leaving.

 When lighting the sticks of incense, hold them horizontally in the left hand with the tips pointing to the right .
 Place the right-hand index and middle fingers under the sticks as the tips of the incense are held over the left-side candle’s flame for lighting .

 Once the incense is lit, bring the sticks back to the horizontal position and wave your right hand in front of the tips to extinguish the flame [8–9].
 Then hold the end of the sticks by placing the left-hand thumb, index, and middle fingers at the base with the same fingers of the right hand directly in front of the left-hand fingers .
 Do this as you bring the sticks up to the forehead (Third Eye) with the sticks held horizontally and pointing straight ahead .